Bob Seely: Second term as MP (2019–2024)

 In June 2022 Seely voted to have confidence in the Conservative Party leadership of Boris Johnson after receiving council funding assurances.
-In the final round of the July–September 2022 Conservative Party leadership election during August of that year, Seely backed Liz Truss to become leader and Prime Minister, arguing that she was the “candidate best able to deal with” the major issues facing the country, particularly on the economy and foreign affairs.
+In the July–September 2022 Conservative Party leadership election during August of that year, Seely backed Penny Mordaunt and then Liz Truss to become leader and Prime Minister, arguing that Truss was the “candidate best able to deal with” the major issues facing the country, particularly on the economy and foreign affairs.

 In the further leadership election in 2022 following the collapse of the Truss administration, Seely backed Penny Mordaunt.